Why Pep Guardiola Dropped Antoine Semenyo for FA Cup Semi Final vs Southampton

 Source: Getty Images

-In a separate interview, Guardiola reiterated the importance of freshness, pointing to the intensity of recent fixtures, including demanding clashes against Arsenal FC and the toll of constant travel.
+In another interview with TNT Sports, Guardiola reiterated the importance of freshness, pointing to the intensity of recent fixtures, including demanding clashes against Arsenal FC and the toll of constant travel.

-‘It’s not a gift, I told them it’s not because I want to make a turnover at this stage of the season, it’s just in the past when you play a run of three games, Arsenal, so demanding, three days later, so demanding, and travel to London, we need energy,’ Guardiola said.
+"It’s not a gift, I told them it’s not because I want to make a turnover at this stage of the season, it’s just in the past when you play a run of three games, Arsenal, so demanding, three days later, so demanding, and travel to London, we need energy.

-‘We need rhythm, sometimes we play semi-final, Champions League quarter-finals, coming here, we’re so flat.
+"We need rhythm, sometimes we play semi-final, Champions League quarter-finals, coming here, we’re so flat.
+If it works, it will be a good decision; if not, it won’t be," Guardiola concluded.

 Meanwhile, Semenyo remains on course for an extraordinary first half-season at the club.

-Now, with City in the FA Cup final, Semenyo could soon add another medal to his trophy collection.
-Manchester City are also firmly involved in the Premier League title race.
+Now, with City in the FA Cup final, Semenyo could soon add another medal to his trophy collection, with Manchester City also firmly involved in the Premier League title race with the Gunners.

 Man City reach FA Cup final